 24. Easy Baked Salmon Kabobs

 Juicy salmon kabobs on skewers baked in the oven with yogurt and a unique blend of spices like saffron- a quick and easy-baked salmon kabob recipe that turns out to be a delicious appetizer you can’t stop eating!
-This is one of our favorite low carb meal prep ideas because the salmon is high in omega 3’s.
+This is one of my favorite low carb meal prep ideas because the salmon is high in omega 3’s.

 Calories: 368kcal | Iron: 1mg | Carbohydrates: 10g | Calcium: 29mg | Protein: 50.4g | Potassium: 224mg | Fat: 14g | Sodium: 157mg | Potassium: 979mg | Sugar: 5g |

 Here’s a quick healthy diet that tastes like one you would order at your favorite seafood restaurant.
 Baked Shrimp with Feta and Tomatoes is ready in less than 30 minutes and has plenty of briny shrimp, salty feta, smoky fire roasted tomatoes and a crispy garlic panko topping.

 Serving: ¼ Recipe | Calories: 404kcal |Carbohydrates: 10.7g | Protein: 46.8g | Fat: 18.3g | Saturated Fat: 10.1g | Sodium: 1073mg |

 26. Creamy Chickpea and Spinach Curry